johnkerl/miller/README.md

 # What is Miller?

-**Miller is like awk, sed, cut, join, and sort for name-indexed data such as CSV, TSV, and tabular JSON.**
+**Miller is like awk, sed, cut, join, and sort for data formats such as CSV, TSV, tabular JSON and positionally-indexed.**

 # What can Miller do for me?